 The new Woodrow Wilson Bridge rises 20-feet higher than its predecessor.
 The 70-foot draw bridge results in 70% fewer bridge openings than the 1961-span, bringing the total traffic interruptions down from a previous 260 per year to 65 per year.
 The new bridge increased the Capital Beltway capacity from six to ten lanes across the Potomac River utilizing an Through/Local lane configuration.
 Further expansion utilizing the wide shoulders may be implemented with the possibility of HOV/Express Bus lanes or rail transit lines on the facility.3

 Also a part of the Woodrow Wilson Bridge project was the improvement to Interstate 95 west and east of the Potomac and its surrounding interchanges.
-The junction between Interstate 295 and the Maryland 210 connector was upgraded into a high-speed interchange.
-New overpasses for Interstate 295/Maryland 210 were constructed and the “s-curve” ramps between the two routes were replaced with longer bridges to compensate for the wider beltway mainline.
+The exchange between Interstate 295 and the MD 210 connector was upgraded into a high-speed interchange.
+New overpasses for Interstate 295/MD 210 were constructed and the “S-curve” ramps between the two routes were replaced with longer bridges to compensate for the wider beltway mainline.
 These projects began December 2001 and were complete by early 2004. $52 million in funding was involved.

 U.S. 1 interchange work added a new Washington Street overpass and beltway improvements in preparation for the new bridge to the east.
 Over $130 million in funds were allocated for this segment of the project.
 Another element to the overall work was the $1.5 million Intelligent Transportation Systems (ITS) contract.
 Began November 2002, this saw the installation of Variable Message Signs (VMS) throughout the project area to late 2003.4